 "It's hard for me to understand this code."

-Studies have shown that is extremely difficult for people to detect sarcasm in written language.
-Even if you believe the other person will understand the sarcastic nature of your comments, research shows people most likely won’t.
-Therefore, it’s best to leave sarcasm out of your code reviews or any other feedback you give.
+Studies have shown that it is extremely difficult for people to detect sarcasm in written language.
+Even if you believe the other person will understand the sarcastic nature of your pull request comments, research shows people most likely won’t.
+Therefore, it’s best to leave sarcasm out of your code reviews or even out of any other feedback you give.

 "Why didn't you just write the CSS in a separate file?" sounds condescending and judgemental.
 Removing the word “just” improves the feedback to:

 "Why didn't you write the CSS in a separate file?".

 This feedback could be interpreted as coming from a sincere curiosity.
 But, was this how you interpreted it?
 Or, did you think it still “sounds” a bit taunting?

 Yeah, indeed.
 Many of us read this code comment as

 "You should have written the CSS in a separate file."

 But why?
 As we do not have additional clues such as body language, facial expression or tone that help us interpret the message in written communication, we can interpret this sentence in any way we like.
 And research shows that people have a tendency to interpret written language in a negative way.

 6. Use Emoji in your code review comments